Hasnat79/Electronics-Store-Sales-Analysis/README.md

 # Electronics Store Sales Analysis

 Analysis and solving business questions over randomly generated buy-sell data of an electronic store for the year of 2019  in USA.
+The a

 ## Question 1: What was the best month for sales?
 How much was earned that month?